ffund/compe-design-project/lab1/getting-started-sbc.md

 (Note: you can add as many networks as you like to this file.
 For example, if you have a home WiFi network that you want your Pi to connect to, you can add it, too.)

-### Find out your Pi's address
+## Find out your Pi's address

 If you did everything right, your Pi should now connect to your "personal" network when it reboots.
+But, in order to access it, you'll need to find out its address.
+On your "personal" network, your Pi's address may be different every time it connects to the network.

+To find out your Pi's address,

 1. First, switch your personal hotspot on.
 2. Then, reboot your Pi.
 At your Pi's terminal prompt, run: